Park Bo-Gum Paints The Town Red In Jakarta, Next Fan Meeting In Taiwan To Have Kim Yoon-jung As His Surprise Guest?

 Known for his good boy image, both on and off the set, Park Bo-gum said that it was quite a challenge to play a mischievous character.

 “I tried to dig deep into aspects of myself I didn’t even know existed to express (Prince Lee Young’s) mischievousness,” said Park Bo-gum.
-“People will find that more unexpected, coming from me.”

 A few days ago, actor Park Bo-gum’s agency Blossom Entertainment announced that the actor has been offered a role in the upcoming movie Seobok.
 However, there has been no confirmation yet as to whether the actor has accepted the role, a report by Inquisitr stated.